inroutephp/inroute/README.md

 Installing
 ----------

-Inroute can either be installed using composer and the packagist repository.
+Inroute can be installed using composer and the packagist repository.
 Add intz/inroute as a dependency to your composer.json.
+When installed through composer the phar binary is accessed via vendor/bin/inroute.phar.

-Non-composer projects can can download inroute.phar and use it as described below.
+Non-composer projects can can download inroute.phar directly and use it as described below.

 If you are using php with the suhosin patch and want to use the phar archive you might need to set